 Webhooks

 Webhooks allow your application to receive updates in real-time, rather than having to constantly poll the Editframe API for new data.
-This can be more efficient and cost-effective than constantly checking for updates, as it reduces the number of requests that the server you have to handle.
+This can be more efficient and cost-effective than constantly checking for updates, as it reduces the number of requests that your server has to handle.

 Configuring webhooks